 When something truly fits your budget and your non-negotiables, be ready to act:

-• Have your pre-approval letter current and ready.
+- Keep your pre-approval letter current and ready to go.

-• Know in advance how fast you’re comfortable moving if the right home appears.
+- Know in advance how quickly you’re comfortable moving if the right home appears.

 During the intense seller’s markets, many buyers waived inspections entirely just to win offers.
 That is risky in any city, but especially in Denver where older homes, expansive soils, and long sewer lines can hide expensive issues.

 Even now, some buyers try to “keep things easy” by doing minimal inspections or not asking tough questions.
-That can backfire months later when a sewer backup or roof problem appears.
+That can backfire months later when a sewer backup, roof leak, or foundation issue appears.

 What to do instead:

-• Always get a full home inspection with a reputable inspector.
+- Always get a full home inspection with a reputable, local inspector.

-• Use the inspection period to understand the home, not just look for leverage.
+- Use the inspection period to understand the home, not just to look for leverage.

-My job is to help you interpret what the inspector finds: what is normal wear and tear, what’s a red flag, and what’s worth negotiating with the seller.
+My job is to help you interpret what the inspector finds: what’s normal wear and tear, what’s a red flag, and what’s worth negotiating with the seller.
+For more detail on Denver-specific “gotchas,” see the inspection section in my Buyer Game Plan.

 What to do instead: